Tom Copeland

 Overview

-Tom is a committed criminal defence barrister who is dedicated to the best interests of his client.
-His meticulous case preparation, ability to provide clients with clear, focused advice and persuasive trial advocacy means he is regularly instructed in serious cases.
+Tom is a committed barrister who is dedicated to the best interests of his clients.
+His meticulous case preparation, ability to provide clients with clear, focused advice and persuasive trial advocacy makes him a highly sought-after criminal defence barrister.

 He has a reputation for gaining the trust and respect of clients from all backgrounds.
 Tom has appeared in court at all levels from the youth court to the Court of Appeal (Criminal Division).